Tooth Extraction & Wisdom Teeth Removal

 What Is the Tooth Extraction Procedure?

 At our practice, we want to ensure that all of our dental procedures meet our patient’s oral care needs and customize their dental treatment.
-This begins with an appointment to go over solutions and if a tooth removed should be among those options.
+This begins with an appointment to go over solutions and if a tooth removal should be among those options.

 If a tooth extraction is recommended, we will proceed to a more thorough examination of any troublesome teeth, which may include the use of our high-definition x-ray.
 During these preliminary stages, our dental team will go over oral health history and any other medical concerns such as hypertension, liver disease, or current medications.

 For your comfort, we encourage all patients to discuss any dental anxiety they may be feeling with us.
-At the Gentle Art of Dentistry, we’re committed to making every procedure a stress-free experience.
+At The Gentle Art of Dentistry, we’re committed to making every procedure a stress-free experience.
 If you are experiencing dental anxiety, there are sedation treatment solutions that may help.

 Once these steps are covered and the examination results have been reviewed, our dental team will determine which tooth extraction method is best: simple or surgical.